BerkayYildirimUA/DS_Project/README.md

 # 6-DS project

 This projects will create a ring topology with clients.
-A Naming server that will manage the resources and namings of the nodes files in the ring topology
+A Naming remoteNode that will manage the resources and namings of the nodes files in the ring topology

 # Naming Server part